Protricity/relay/README.md

-# FAQ - The Relay Network
+# FAQ - The Relay Project

 WHAT IS RELAY?
 -----------------